EnterpriseDB/repmgr/README.md

 ### PostgreSQL configuration

 On the master server, a PostgreSQL instance must be initialised and running.
-The following replication settings must be included in `postgresql.conf`:
+The following replication settings may need to be adjusted:

     # Enable replication connections; set this figure to at least one more